wadave/vertex_ai_mcp_samples/adk-web-ui/README.md

 Before running the application locally, ensure you have the following installed:

 1. **Node.js:** Required to run the Airbnb MCP server (if testing its functionality locally).
-2. **uv:** The Python package management tool used in this project.
+2. **(Optional) uv:** The Python package management tool used in this project.
 Follow the installation guide: [https://docs.astral.sh/uv/getting-started/installation/](https://docs.astral.sh/uv/getting-started/installation/)

 ## **1. Project Structure**